Puig picks Braves, Glasnow makes strong return to Rays - WHIZ News

 Puig was the last big-name free agent from the offseason who had not signed with a team.
 He helps the Braves fill a void left when Nick Markakis opted out for the season.

-Glasnow re-joined the Rays on after missing the first 11 days of summer camp following his positive test.
+Glasnow rejoined the Rays after missing the first 11 days of summer camp following his positive test.
 The right-hander immediately jumped into a simulated game at Tropicana Field and threw 49 pitches over 3 1/3 innings.

 Glasnow said he felt fine and expects to be ready to begin the 60-game season on time.